 Octoparse offers a powerful Cloud platform for premium users (Standard & Professional ) to run your tasks 24/7.

-When you run a task with "Cloud Extraction", it runs in the cloud with multiple servers using our IP's.
-You can shut down the app or your computer while the task is running.
-No need to worry about hardware limitation.
-Data extracted will be saved in the cloud and can be accessed any time.
+When a task is run with "Cloud Extraction", it takes advantage of multiple servers using Octoparse's IPs.
+You can shut down the APP or even your computer while the task is running.
+No need to worry about hardware limitations.
+Data extracted will be saved in the cloud and can be accessed at any time.